This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 - 2 tablespoons cold butter (optional)

-- In a medium-size pot, melt the butter and add the chopped onion, giblets and turkey neck.
-Cook to brown the giblets, then add the chicken broth, bay leaf and herb sprigs.
+- In a medium-size pot, melt the butter and add the chopped onion, giblets and turkey neck (discard the liver).
+Cook to brown the giblets.
+Then add the chicken broth, bay leaf and herb sprigs.

-- Simmer for about 2 hours, then strain the broth and keep warm.
+- Simmer for about 2 hours, or until you have 3 cups of giblet broth.
+Then strain the broth and keep warm.
+This can be made ahead and refrigerated until it’s gravy-time.

-- Put 1/2 cup of the fat into a large saucepan on medium heat.
-(If you don’t have fat from the pan juices, use butter.)
-Add the 1/2 cup of flour to make a roux.
+- Make a roux with 1/2 cup of butter and 1/2 cup of flour.
 Stir constantly with a wooden spoon until the flour browns, about 4 minutes.

 - Serve in a warm gravy boat.